-During the three months ended March 31, 2018, as part of the Company's Community Social Responsibility commitment, the Company made a \$ nil donation to the Lundin Foundation (three months ended March 31, 2017 - \$0.9 million).
+As part of the Company's Community Social Responsibility commitment, the Company made donations to the Lundin Foundation of \$ nil for both the three and six months ended June 30, 2018 (\$ nil and \$0.9 million for the three and six months ended June 30, 2017, respectively).
 The Lundin Foundation is a registered Canadian non-profit organization that provides grants and risk capital to organizations dedicated to alleviating poverty in developing countries.